-The default workspace of Corel PHOTO-PAINT 2018 is designed to provide a more intuitive placement of tools and controls.
-The default settings are included in PHOTO-PAINTUI.xml, which is located in the CorelDRAW Technical Suite 2018\PHOTO-PAINT\UIConfig folder.
-In addition, the following workspaces for Corel PHOTO-PAINT are installed in the CorelDRAW Technical Suite 2018\PHOTO-PAINT\Workspace folder:
+The default workspace of Corel PHOTO-PAINT 2019 is designed to provide a more intuitive placement of tools and controls.
+The default settings are included in PHOTO-PAINTUI.xml, which is located in the CorelDRAW Technical Suite 2019\PHOTO-PAINT\UIConfig folder.
+In addition, the following workspaces for Corel PHOTO-PAINT are installed in the CorelDRAW Technical Suite 2019\PHOTO-PAINT\Workspace folder:

-- lite.cdws ideal for new users who are getting started - photoshop.cdws designed for Adobe® Photoshop® users - X6 Inspired.cdws designed for users who are upgrading from Corel PHOTO-PAINT X6 - Default(TM).cdws has a streamlined user interface (UI) that displays only the tools and commands that users are most likely to use when using a tablet
+- lite.cdws ideal for new users who are getting started - photoshop.cdws designed for Adobe® Photoshop® users - Default(TM).cdws has a streamlined user interface (UI) that displays only the tools and commands that users are most likely to use when using a tablet